sidshastry/firstrepo/pyplay/Simplepythonarticle.md

 #while 1==2:
 #that won't work because 1 is not = 2
 ```
-## data structres.
+## data structures.
 Lists and dicttionaries!!!
 ## Lists
 The list is a way of storing data.
 To make a list, you make a variables value a list. you use [] to make a list
 ## example